Kaleido-subs/FSN-Heavens-Feel/03/hf3-petzku-qc.md

 > 01:08:35: Silence.
 This is my duty.

-possible monty python reference: `None shall pass.` Might be too meme since she *just* let Rin pass...
+possible monty python reference: `None shall pass.` Might be too meme since she *just* let Rin pass... maybe a slightly less memorable line, like "I move for no man", or maybe in a later scene (no, memes are bad, don't do this)

 > 01:11:42: Even now, he still believes he can save you.